 In spite of their rising popularity in the polls, Republicans are divided about the future of their party.
 After the evangelic surge under George W. Bush, the anti-Obama populism of Glenn Beck, Dick Cheney and Sarah Palin appalls those conservatives who would rather move the party back to small government and free markets.

-Just a few days ago, JD Roger quoted Ronald Reagan-biographer Steven Hayward when he declared the Republican Party “brain dead”.
-Hayward longs for the days when right-wing intellectuals as Allan Bloom, Milton Friedman and Francis Fukuyama fueled the party’s agenda with their writings on the accomplishments of Western-styled democracy, individualism and free-market economics.
-What we get instead, he complains, is ridiculous “birthers” and “tea partygoers” who are encouraged by blustering lunatics as Beck and Rush Limbaugh.
+A few days ago, JD Roger quoted Ronald Reagan biographer Steven Hayward when he declared the Republican Party “brain dead”.
+Hayward longs for the days when right-wing intellectuals like Allan Bloom, Milton Friedman and Francis Fukuyama inspired the Republican agenda.
+The American right has been reduced to “birthers” and “tea partygoers” who are encouraged by blustering lunatics like Beck and Rush Limbaugh.

 Writing for The Washington Post, Jon Cohen and Dan Balz explain why so many conservatives turn to these hysterics.
 Besides a strong anti-Obama sentiment, they argue there is little that holds the Republican Party together.
 Not even half the Americans who identify as a “Republican” approve of the direction in which the party’s leaders are pushing them.